 Everyone has a role to play in tackling infections and at Hertfordshire Community NHS Trust we’re committed to providing patients with safe care in a clean environment whether care is provided at home, in a clinic or in one of our community hospitals.
+All our staff receive infection prevention and control training (at induction and regular refreshers) and are aware of their individual responsibility to ensure that they follow policy and prevent transmission of infection from patient to patient or to other staff members.

-Infection prevention and control forms part of the education of all new staff and all staff are required to attend regular updates.
+Infection prevention and control forms part of the education of all new staff and all clinical staff are required to attend regular updates.

 Keeping the environment clean helps to reduce the risk of infection and creates a more pleasant setting for patients, staff and visitors.